hilton/hilton.github.com/blog/_posts/2020-12-01-mail-address-validation.md

 Every time you add an email address field to a product, you wonder _how can we tell if the user entered the right email address?_
 This calls for more than basic address format validation, and even trying to do that turns out worse than you expected.

-You haven’t validated a mail address unless you’ve sent mail to it, and confirmed that the right person got it.
+You haven’t validated a mail address unless you’ve sent mail to it, and confirmed that the right person received it.
 This validation has four levels.

 ## 1. Check against the SMTP standard